ianre657/Introdction2AI_2018spring/hw1/HW1_Report.md

 ## Outcomes

 Given the inputs that vary on the steps of the optimal solution, it's shown that BFS/IDS have the similar performance.
 IDS have explored slighlty more nodes than BFS in order to find a solution, but in exchange, the low demand on memory usage, which can't be shown by this chart, is the reason that make IDS a more pratical algorithm while the size of the searching tree grows.
+On my testing environment, when the optimal solution of the input data is equal to 9 steps, BFS require 834~885 MB of memory during computation.
+On the other side, only 2MB of memory is used by IDS.

 ![pic1-1: Node explored under different searching method](./pic/cmp_eng.png)